Bilalh/A-Tactical-RPG-Engine/ideas.md

-FIXME
+AI
+--
+* Pathfinding -- done
+  * targets the unit with lowest hp for now.

+Editor
 -----
-Added image to tilemap on save.
+* Added image to tilemap on save. -- done

 GUI
 ---
-* Unit crossing in gui
+* Unit crossing in gui -- done

 Map Drawing